How to Refinish Your Decking

 Check the forecast as you will need a few of days of dry weather to complete your project.
 Avoid very hot weather as this may cause the product to dry too quickly and not fully absorb into the wood.

-Start by removing all deck furniture or plants; then, thoroughly sweep the deck with a hard-bristled yard brush or similar.
-This will remove surface debris but will also dislodge some of the growth (moss, algae, mildew etc) that will almost be inevitably present on an Irish deck.
+Cleaning is key to a successful decking makeover.
+Start by clearing away all furniture, plants and decorations.
+Then thoroughly sweep the deck with a hard-bristled yard brush to remove surface debris and dislodge some of the growth (moss, algae, mildew etc.) that you will inevitably find on an Irish deck.

 Tip: Don’t use bleach cleaner, as this can whiten and damage your decking boards.